Argentine Senate approves debt jurisdiction bill, sends to House

-BUENOS AIRES Argentina's Senate early on Thursday approved a bill aimed at circumventing U.S. court decisions regarding its defaulted debt by changing its payment jurisdiction, passing the proposal to the lower House of Representatives for debate.
+BUENOS AIRES, Sept 4 Argentina's Senate early on Thursday approved a bill aimed at circumventing U.S. court decisions regarding its defaulted debt by changing its payment jurisdiction, passing the proposal to the lower House of Representatives for debate.

 The House, like the Senate, is controlled by government allies who are expected to vote the bill into law.
 The Senate vote approving the measure was 39 to 27.